Return to my

 was 26 in 1973 when I went to Ethiopia,

 specifically to hike through the Danakil

 desert.
 I had seen aerial pictures of the Danakil

-I had also read in books by Henry de Montfried that the Danakil people (the
+place.
+I had also read in books by Henry de Montfried that the Danakil people

-fierce fighters.
-I was young, and this made this place even more attractive to
+as fierce fighters.
+I was young, and this made this place even more attractive

 In 1973, King Haile Selassie was still ruling Ethiopia and Erythrea was part of Ethiopia.

 I flew to Asmara (now the capital of Erythrea)

 and took a bus to Mekele, the capital of the province

 of entry into the Danakil desert.
 After a week